 We offer a mixture of one-to-one and small group sessions.
 Participants might improvise together to make a brand new song and record it live on the day, or someone might bring a piece of music, rap or lyrics they’ve been working on and get help to produce and record it.
-We encourage participants to become confident in their songwriting and creative ideas, and support them develop skills and techniques to record and promote their own music, including creating professionally produced CDs and press packs.
-It’s exciting to see people who have lost confidence in themselves to find self-expression and often create outstanding music.
+We encourage participants to become confident in their songwriting and creative ideas and support them in developing skills and techniques to record and promote their own music.

 Bethlem Royal Hospital

 We have been running Loophole Music sessions for many years at the Royal Bethlem Hospital.
 This is a psychiatric hospital in South East London, supporting people experiencing mental illness, either as in-patients or community patients.
 Some of the patients we support here are forensic patients, meaning they have been convicted of an offence, relating to their mental health condition.

 - Continue to develop their personal recovery aims through the creation of music

 - Develop transferable skills and attributes that are central to their well-being, social participation and desistance from crime